 When it comes to geographic diversity, few countries can shake a stick what the United States has going on.
 And because of that diversity—including just about every flavor of mountain, water body, and landscape imaginable—America also happens to be one of the best places in the world for outdoor adventures.
 You can surf in the heartland on ocean-size freshwater lakes, ski in the summer on volcanic glaciers, and follow trails through geologic time.
 Bottom line: there are adventures to be had in every corner of every state.

-Best Natural Waterslide: Slide Rock State Park, Arizona
+Best Quick Escape: Starved Rock State Park, Illinois

 Looking for adventures closer to home or in another part of the country?
 We’ve got you covered.
 Check out the United States of Adventure interactive map, which features our favorite state parks, lakeshores, national forests, and more in every state.